Prayer

 Webmaster • 15 July 2025

-A Prayer for Christmas
+A Prayer for the New Year

-Dear Father,
+Dear Father, Lord of all time,

 Prayer is at the heart of our Christian lives.